GetStream/stream-chat-android/documentation/docs/client/moderation_tools.md

 Users can be shadow banned from an app entirely or from a channel.
 When a user is shadow banned, it will still be allowed to post messages, but any message sent during, will have `shadowed: true` field.
 However, this will be invisible to the author of the message.

-> It's up to the client-side implementation to hide or otherwise handle these messages appropriately.
+> It's up to the client-side implementation to handle `shadowed` messages appropriately.

 ```kotlin
 // Shadow ban user for 60 minutes from a channel